-Finally, in 2004, Mickelson took the top prize in a major championship for the first time in The Masters.
-Lefty nailed down the win with a long putt in the final round, fending off Ernie Els who finished one stroke behind.
+Finally, in 2004, Mickelson took the top prize in a major championship for the first time at The Masters.
+He nailed down the win with a long putt in the final round, fending off Ernie Els, who finished one stroke behind.

 Following his first win in 2004, Mickelson’s career truly took off.
 In 2005, Mickelson won his second major championship, the PGA Championship at Baltusrol.
 He snatched an impressive birdie on the 18th hole to secure victory.